 Students will be notified of a course cancellation via their Southern e-mail account that their course was cancelled.
-Student accounts will be credited based on the student's current university status.
+Student accounts will be credited based on the student's current enrollment status.

 The University offers intensive-study credit courses during winter session.
 Courses offered are at both the undergraduate and graduate levels in the Schools of Arts and Sciences, Business, Health and Human Services, and Education.
 Registration for the winter session begins in November.

 Information on winter session course offerings, course descriptions, and registration instructions is available at SouthernCT.edu/winter.

 Each summer, Southern Connecticut State University offers more than 600 undergraduate and graduate course sections during two five-week summer sessions.
-In addition, special one- and two-week intensive institutes, workshops, and courses are scheduled throughout the summer.
+In addition, special one-week, two-week, and three-week intensive institutes, workshops, and courses are scheduled throughout the summer.
 Residence hall accommodations are available at reasonable rates for students registered for summer courses.

 Information on summer session course offerings, course descriptions, and registration instructions is available at SouthernCT.edu/summer.